 Drinks and beverages are usually items with the highest profit margin on the menu.
 A few drinks can easily add $10 or more to your bills.

 Ask for free water instead.
 Many Chinese restaurants offer tea for free as well, but double-check with the waiter whether it is free or you need to pay for it.

 Dessert at the restaurant is overpriced.
 Besides, dessert can be the downfall of any diet because of its high calories and high sugar.
 Skipping dessert can help save money and control weight.

-I am probably one of the few with no craving for sweet desserts such as cake, mousse, and ice-cream.
-(That probably explains why I am so skinny.)
+I am probably one of the few with no craving for sweet desserts like cake, mousse, and ice-cream–that probably explains why I am so skinny.
 But if you have a sweet tooth, wait to enjoy your ice-cream from freezer afterward at home.
 It is much cheaper.

 Have you used any of listed ways to save money at restaurants?
 What are your favorite hacks to cut spending when dining out?
 I’d love to hear it.